irons163/IRUserResizableView-swift/README.md

 ![Build Status](https://img.shields.io/badge/build-%20passing%20-brightgreen.svg)
 ![Platform](https://img.shields.io/badge/Platform-%20iOS%20-blue.svg)

-# IRUserResizableView
+# IRUserResizableView-swift

-- IRUserResizableView is a powerful resizable view for iOS.
+- IRUserResizableView-swift is a powerful resizable view for iOS.
-- IRUserResizableView is modeled after the resizable image view from the Pages iOS app.
-Any UIView can be provided as the content view for the IRUserResizableView.
+- IRUserResizableView-swift is modeled after the resizable image view from the Pages iOS app.
+Any UIView can be provided as the content view for the IRUserResizableView-swift.
 As the view is respositioned and resized, setFrame: will be called on the content view accordingly.

 ## Features
 - Resizable.